Back in September I wrote about the bright future for Australian Football.

 It might seem a bit of an overreaction, but I think anyone who has seen their performances in recent times will tell you the same thing – this group has some special young talents.

 We already know some of them thanks to their exploits in the A-League, namely Tommy Oar and Matthew Leckie.
 Both are pegged as the “next big thing” in Australian Football.
-Their exploits in China have done nothing to dampen those expectations.
-If anything, they’ve only enhanced them.
+Their exploits in

 A player who doesn’t get the same attention, but who has a future just as bright is captain Ben Kantarovski.
 Kantarovski has been a regular member of the Newcastle Jets team since he was 16 years of age.
 Given he has been around for a few years it’s hard to believe that he is still only 18.

-He was also a member of Australia’s squad at the 2009 FIFA U20 World Cup.
+He was also a member of Australia ’s squad at the 2009 FIFA U20 World Cup.
 He has experience beyond his years.
 Earlier this year he turned down an offer to join Bayern Munich’s youth system.
 His recent performances will only increase the level of interest in the Novacastrian.

 Mustafa Amini, who with his red afro will become a cult hero before too long, and Czech Republic-based Kerem Bulut have also impressed during the tournament.